bruce-mig/spring-batch/README.md

-# Spring Batch Demo
+# Spring Batch

-This repository demonstrates the process of file import through batch processing.
+This repository demonstrates the process of batch file polling and upload into a database through batch processing.

 ---